Outright Mental Defectives (OMD) AA Meeting

 AA Meetings in Ramsey County, Minnesota

 Find AA meetings throughout Ramsey County including Saint Paul and surrounding communities.
-The AA Directory provides the most comprehensive listing of recovery support groups across Minnesota, with detailed meeting times, locations, and formats to help you find the right meeting for your sobriety journey in Ramsey County.
+The AA Directory provides a detailed listing of recovery support groups across Minnesota, with detailed meeting times, locations, and formats to help you find the right meeting for your sobriety journey in Ramsey County.

 Frequently Asked Questions